ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 ## 2. Cards

 Klondike is a Solitaire game played with a standard deck of 52 cards.
-Each card in this is uniquely identified by its *rank*, an integer value from 1 to 13, and a *suit*, either "spades", "clubs", "hearts", or "diamonds".
+Each card in this deck is uniquely identified by its *rank*, an integer value from 1 to 13, and a *suit*, either "spades", "clubs", "hearts", or "diamonds".
 Cards with ranks 2 through 10 have that value, along with their suit, in the upper-left and lower-right corners.
 The other four ranks have special names, the first letter of which is shown in the upper-left and lower-right corners, along with their suit.
 These names are:

 - Rank 1: "Ace"
 - Rank 11: "Jack"